Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 Want to go all-in?
 Building your own keyboard (like a custom Neo60 Core with Gateron Quinns) lets you pick every detail from switches to sound tuning.

-We make a pretty convincing argument here on why you should build your own keyboard.
+I make a pretty convincing argument here on why you should build your own keyboard.

 Finding Your Ultimate Coding Keyboard